Hamstring tendinopathy – A pain in the butt

 How can I get back to running without hamstring tendinopathy pain?

-The good new is that your capacity will improve exponentially over 6 months with an individualised progressive program that targets the injured hamstring as well the other deficiencies that likely lead to your hamstring issue in the first place.
+The good new is that your capacity will improve exponentially over 6 months with an individualised and highly progressive program that targets the injured hamstring as well the other deficiencies that likely lead to your hamstring issue in the first place - most likely the gluteal muscles.

 What we want is for the capacity to increase gradually and the pain to remain low and stable with that increase.
 That is how we know we have a happy tendon.